 This Article is a tutorial on the Python Pygame framework (library).

 The Pygame framework includes several modules with functions for drawing graphics, playing sounds, handling mouse input, and other things that you’ll need while developing games in Python.

-Here’s a little sneak peak of the game we’re going to be building today.
+Here’s a little sneak peak of the game we’re going to be building throughout our Pygame tutorial.

 It’s like one of those old fashioned games where you’re moving a character sideways to avoid the incoming obstacles.
 Short and Fun!

-We’ll begin by explaining several core concepts related to the Pygame library and about creating games in general.
+We’ll begin this Python tutorial by explaining several core concepts related to the Pygame library and about creating games in general.
 Also keep in mind, that many of these concepts are transferable skills.
 Should you switch to a more advanced game engine later many of these concepts will still hold true.

 import pygame from pygame.locals import *